achernya/iap-6.828-website/posts/overview.md

 Description
 -----------

-Caffienated 6.828 is a fast-paced whirlwind introduction to operating systems, aimed at giving students an as-close-as-possible to an authentic 6.828 experience during an IAP term.
+Caffeinated 6.828 is a fast-paced whirlwind introduction to operating systems, aimed at giving students an as-close-as-possible to an authentic 6.828 experience during an IAP term.
 The MIT course catalog lists 6.828 as: